ednet-dev/.github/profile/README.md

 ## ednet_design_system
 is a automatically imported Figma abstraction transformed as EDNet.dev design system used for CI of UI/UX configuration for [ednet_semantics](https://github.com/ednet-dev/ednet_semantics) library.

+## ednet_figma_exporter
+is app demonstrading use of
+  - ednet_figma_library and its
+    - ednet_figma_domain and
+    - ednet_figma_infrastructure

+in use case of dispaying minimal Figma text node.